Corruption in Turkmenistan: President's power

 Turkmenistan is widely viewed as one of the most repressive regimes on earth.
 Both its first president, Saparmurat Niyazov, who died in 2006, and his successor, Gurbanguly Berdimuhamedow, have exercised absolute power.
 The parliament is a rubber stamp, the regime is packed with Berdimuhamedow relatives, most regime opponents are based abroad, and most of those who are not abroad are in prison.
 It is Berdimuhamedow himself who selects foreign companies for major contracts.
 "Most of the foreign investment," said one source, "is governed by project-specific presidential decrees, which can grant privileges not provided by legislation."

 Berdimuhamedow "has unquestioned authority over all decisions, and thus has the ability to funnel out money to finance luxurious urban developments and grand personal lifestyles".
 Berdimuhamedow's nephews, notably his sister Anabat's son, are also reportedly major players in the business sector.
-Indeed, an October 2011 Reuters report, citing WikiLeaks, described Berdimuhamedow as "a vain liar accused of corruption on a vast scale" and as "a control freak who personally signs off minutiae such as work rotas for leading doctors in the capital".
+Indeed, an October 2011 Reuters report, citing leaked diplomatic cables, described Berdimuhamedow as "a vain liar accused of corruption on a vast scale" and as "a control freak who personally signs off minutiae such as work rotas for leading doctors in the capital".

-Berdimuhamedow and his associates are believed to have diverted government funds into private bank accounts, and the late president Niyazov is thought to have done the same thing.
+Berdimuhamedow and his associates are believed to have diverted government funds into private bank accounts, and the late President Niyazov is thought to have done the same thing.
 Relatives of the president reportedly maintain prominent positions in key industries.
-It is said that the nation's elites have cultivated power from enacting a patronage system to ensure loyal persons rise up in the ranks.
+It is said that the nation's elites have cultivated power by enacting a patronage system to ensure loyal persons rise up in the ranks.
 The entire economy is controlled by a "limited number of patronage networks commanded by Berdimuhamedow", each with its own sphere of influence.
 This arrangement has spawned a "culture of bribery, nepotism, and embezzlement", with bribe-taking "particularly prevalent among customs, licensing, and social service agencies".